30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Basically, if you’re traveling with a partner, family member, or even a close friend, put a small set of your essentials in their suitcase, and ask them to do the same in yours.

-Instead of one person being completely stuck without clothes, both of you will at least have backup outfits, or basic items to get through the first day or two.
+Instead of one person being completely stuck without clothes, both of you will at least have backup outfits or essentials to get through the first day or two.

-This is especially helpful on long-haul trips or multi-leg journeys where there’s more chance of delays or tight connections.
+This is especially helpful on long-haul trips or multi-leg journeys where there’s a higher chance of delays.
+It’s a smart way to balance your luggage packing and add a layer of backup without overpacking.

-You might never need those backup items, but if you do, you’ll be incredibly grateful you planned.
+You might never need those extra items, but if you do, you’ll be incredibly glad you planned ahead.

 14. Always Review Your Packing List One More Time